TheNetAdmin/LENS/README.md

 LENS is part of our [MICRO 2020 paper](https://github.com/TheNetAdmin/LENS-VANS).

+Based on LENS we developed NVLeak, which si part of our [USENIX Security 2023 paper](https://github.com/TheNetAdmin/NVLeak)

 ## Introduction

 LENS contains two modules, each of them needs to be mounted on a pmem device (in fsdax mode):